Karay-a language: Dialects

+Separate from the mainland is the Caluyanon Zone.
+Because of the Caluya archipelago's extreme isolation and a mining-driven economy that draws laborers from across the Philippines, Caluyanon is considered extremely distinct.
+It exhibits a high level of spoken unintelligibility, heavily mixing Kinaray-a with Tagalog and Cebuano-Bisaya, to the extent that locals sometimes consider it an entirely separate language.

-The differences and the degrees by which the dialects differ from each other depend largely on the area's proximity to another different language-speaking area.
-Thus, in Antique, there are, on the northern parts, varieties that are similar to Aklanon, the language of Aklan, its neighbor on the north.
-On the south, in Iloilo towns on the other hand, the dialects closely resemble that of the standard Kinaray-a spoken in San Jose de Buenavista, lowland Sibalom and Hamtic.
-A distinct dialect of Karay-a is spoken in central Iloilo where a lot of Hiligaynon loanwords are used and some Kinaray-a words are pronounced harder as in rigya or ja ('here') of southern Iloilo and San José de Buenavista area as compared to giya of Janiuay, Santa Barbara, and nearby towns.
-Two highly accented dialects of Kinaray-a can be heard in Anini-y and Tobias Fornier in Antique and San Joaquin, Leon, and Tubungan in Iloilo.
+Outside of Antique, the differences and degrees to which the dialects differ depend largely on an area's proximity to other language-speaking regions.
+A distinct dialect of Karay-a is spoken in central Iloilo where many Hiligaynon loanwords are utilized, and some Kinaray-a words are pronounced harder, such as using giya ('here') in Janiuay and Santa Barbara compared to rigya or ja in southern Iloilo and San Jose de Buenavista.
+Two highly accented dialects of Kinaray-a can also be heard in the Iloilo towns of San Joaquin, Leon, and Tubungan.

-Some dialects differ only on consonant preference like y vs h. e.g. bayi/bahi ('girl') or l vs r e.g. wala/wara.
-Some have distinct differences like sayëd/kadë ('ugly') and rangga/gëba ('defective').
+Across all regions, some dialects differ only in consonant preference, such as alternating y and h (e.g., bayi vs. bahi for 'girl') or l and r (e.g., wala vs. wara).
+Other areas feature entirely distinct vocabulary differences, such as using sayëd vs. kadë ('ugly') or rangga vs. gëba ('defective').

 Intelligibility with Hiligaynon

-Due to geographic proximity and mass media Kinaray-a-speakers can understand Hiligaynon (also known as Ilonggo) speakers.
+Due to geographic proximity and mass media, Kinaray-a-speakers can understand Hiligaynon (also erroneously known as Ilonggo) speakers.
 However, only Hiligaynon speakers who reside in Kinaray-a-speaking areas can understand the language.
 Those who come from other areas, like Iloilo City and Negros Island, have difficulty in understanding the language, if they can at all.

-It is a misconception among some Hiligaynon speakers that Kinaray-a is a dialect of Hiligaynon; the reality is that the two belong to two different, but related, branches of the Bisayan languages.

-However, most Karay-a also know Hiligaynon as their second language.
+Most Karay-a also know Hiligaynon as their second language.
 To some extent, an intermediate dialect of Hiligaynon and Kinaray-a is spoken in Mindanao, mainly in Sultan Kudarat province.